ulgerb/Calculator/README.md

 ## Explanation
 ### asd
-- First part of the code is to save the text from the button
+- First part of the code is to save the text from the button.
 - In order for "dell" to do the deletion, the displayEntry text needs to be reduced by 1. displayEntry = displayEntry.substring(0, displayEntry.length - 1);
 -